‘West Bengal has always led the way for India,’ says Modi in Durga Puja address

 Prime Minister Narendra Modi on Thursday paid tributes to the artists and freedom fighters of West Bengal and praised the state for leading the way for India.
 The prime minister virtually addressed Durga Puja pandals as he inaugurated celebrations in the state.

-“Bengal has always led the way for India and showed the right path, whenever a need was felt in history, Modi said.
+“Bengal has always led the way for India and showed the right path, whenever a need was felt in history,” Modi said.
 “Many renowned people came from Bengal and guided the nation is the right direction.”

 Modi remembered the contributions of poet Rabindranath Tagore, novelists Bankim Chandra Chatterjee and Sarat Chandra Chattopadhyay, social reformer Raja Ram Mohan Roy and freedom fighters from the state.
 “If I continue to take the names of such illustrious Bengalis, we will reach the end of the day, but the names will continue,” he added.
 Modi also said that Bengal will strengthen India’s “atma nirbhar” or self-reliance vision.